wiedymi/mediabunny/docs/guide/supported-formats-and-codecs.md

 Mediakit provides utility functions that you can use to check if the browser can encode a given codec.
 Additionally, you can check if a codec is encodable with a specific _configuration_.

-`canEncode` is a general-purpose function that can be called with all codecs and tests encodability using commonly used configurations:
+`canEncode` tests whether a codec can be encoded using typical settings:
 ```ts
 import { canEncode } from 'mediakit';